Currently high speed trains run from London St Pancras to Kent connecting to the Channel Tunnel and Europe. This is known as HS1.

-The design work will continue until about 2019 when the Government is expected to publish its Hybrid Bill.
+The design work will continue until about 2020 when the government is expected to publish its Hybrid Bill.
 This is the legislation that will provide the necessary authority to buy the land and construct the new railway.
 If this is approved by parliament, construction will start as early as 2023 and the line will open around 2033.

-Reports on HS2 – including our response to the Government’s latest consultation about the scheme – are attached to this page.
+Reports on HS2 – including our response to the government’s last consultation about the scheme – are attached to this page.

 You can find out more about find out more about HS2 on the GOV.UK website.
 It includes plans and compensation schemes for people whose homes are affected.